CAD-Prompted SAM3: Geometry-Conditioned Instance Segmentation for Industrial Objects

-In the initial stage, we supervise all predicted masks using a score-weighted mask loss.
-Each predicted instance includes a mask $\hat{S}_k$ and a detection score $s_k$.
+\textbf{Stage 1: Score-Weighted Mask Supervision} In the initial stage, we supervise all predicted masks using a score-weighted mask loss.
+Each predicted instance from Eq.~\ref{eq:mask_decoder} consists of a mask $\hat{S}_k$ and a confidence score $s_k$.
 For each prediction, we compute a mask loss consisting of binary cross-entropy (BCE) and Dice loss:

 where $S^{*}_k$ denotes the ground-truth mask that best matches the prediction $\hat{S}_k$, defined as

 where $\mathcal{G}$ is the set of ground-truth instance masks in the image.